Skip to content

 Serving Files from Controllers

-Sometimes, you might want to exercise more control over file downloads than you get from the static files middleware.
+Sometimes you may want more control over file downloads than what the static files middleware provides.

 You can serve files directly from controllers.

-Simply make your controller return void or Task and write to the response directly using IHttpContextAccessor.
+Simply make your controller return void or Task and write directly to the HttpResponse using IHttpContextAccessor.

 Warning